 AMA ADP: The average days pending for AMA appeals is calculated from the date the NOD is received by the Board and any given date for appeals currently awaiting a Board decision.

 As you can see above, cases where a Veteran or appellant requests a hearing take the longest time to receive a decision.
-If you request a hearing, it can take up to two years to hold a hearing and to get your decision.
-The reason it is taking the Board so long to resolve appeals in the hearing docket is based on two key factors: (1) The large number of Veterans choosing the hearing lane over other appeal options; and (2) The large number of “no shows” and scheduled hearings that are withdrawn too late to fill the slot with another waiting Veteran.
+If you request a hearing, it can take more than two years to hold a hearing and to get your decision.
+The reason it is taking the Board so long to resolve appeals in the hearing docket is based on two key factors: (1) The large number of Veterans choosing the hearing lane; and (2) The large number of “no shows” and scheduled hearings that are withdrawn too late to fill the slot with another waiting Veteran.

-During the first three years after AMA went into effect, nearly 42% of Veterans and their representatives chose to have a hearing with a VLJ prior to the Board rendering a decision.
+Since AMA went into effect, nearly 41% of Veterans and their representatives chose to have a hearing with a VLJ prior to the Board rendering a decision.

 Because the number of VLJs is limited and each VLJ has only so many hours each day, the Board’s published goals for anticipated wait times reflect a careful balance of workload between VLJs holding hearings versus the time VLJ spend reviewing files and issuing written decisions on appeals not involving hearings.
 This includes AMA cases where Veterans chose the Direct or Evidence Submission dockets described above, where the VLJ is only reviewing the claims file before issuing a decision.